 The statue of Christ the Redeemer, Rio de Janeiro, Brazil

 At the time of the construction of the statue, Brazil did not have enough qualified specialists to carry out the work.
 That's why it was built in France and sent to Brazil in hundreds of parts, only the head consisted of 50 fragments.
 The statue was mounted in the opposite direction, that is, from head to toe.

+The left arm of Christ the Redeemer is forty centimeters smaller than the right.
+It is not an error, it is a deliberate construction.
+The arms were designed as a boat sail, in this way, they can withstand winds of up to 150 kilometers per hour.
 The statue has a height of 38 meters and is located about 710 meters above sea level.
 As it is the highest point of the district, it is regularly targeted by lightning (on average, four times a year).
 That is why the representatives of the Church have a reserve of the stone from which the statue was made

+The whole statue of Christ the Redeemer of Rio de Janeiro is hollow, except for the hands.
+Inside there are stairs that lead to the top.
+However, to enter you must obtain permission from the archdiocese.
 The assembly work required more than 1,000 tons of concrete.
 The shape of the statue, with the arms extended to the emptiness, required great skill and entailed great dangers.
 Despite all the difficulties, not one person died during the construction.